hayeah/fork2/README.md

-# Vibe: A Simple Prompt Tool for Your Git Workflow
+# Vibe: A Simple Tool for Building Complex Prompts

-**vibe** is a small CLI tool that helps you:
+`vibe` is a CLI that helps you build complex prompts by selecting repo files, and rendering reuseable prompt templates.

-1. Gather selected files from your repository into a prompt.
+- **File selection** – match any subset of your repo with a mini pattern language (e.g. `.go|!_test.go`).
+Inspired by tools like [repomix](https://github.com/yamadashy/repomix) and [Repo Prompt](https://repoprompt.com/).
-2. Copy that prompt to your clipboard and paste it into your LLM of choice.
+- **Composable templates** – layouts and partials let you wrap prefixes/suffixes, inject roles or tool specs, and branch on env/CLI vars.
+Think a blog engine like Hugo/Jekyll, but for prompts.
-3. Merge the edits that the LLM suggests back into your local repo automatically.
+- **Shareable workflows** – keep prompt recipes in‑repo so the whole team can reuse and version them.

 ## Install